Copyright for Interior Design: The Essential Guide to Protecting Interior Design Projects

 Include copyright ownership terms in your contracts

-• Trademarks: Can the client remove your logos or marks from the drawings?
+Trademark Rights: Clarify whether the client has the right to remove your logos or trademarks from the designs.

 Pro tip: Having good legal templates that cover copyright ownership and licensing terms can help interior designer’s ensure this critical aspect of the contract is never overlooked.